 EIN is short for employer identification number.
-This is the number you use to identify your business to the IRS and other government agencies.
-If you’re a sole proprietor, you ordinarily don’t need an EIN.
+You use this number to identify your business to the IRS and other government agencies.
+You ordinarily don’t need an EIN if you're a sole proprietor.
 You can use your Social Security number to identify your business.
 However, you have the option of obtaining an EIN.
 If you form a corporation or multi-owner LLC, it must obtain an EIN.
 If you form a one-owner LLC, you don’t need an EIN unless you have employees.
-You can get an EIN for free at the IRS website (irs.gov).

 Depending on where your business is located, you may need to obtain a local business license.
-This usually just involves filling out a form and paying a fee to your city or county clerk or other official.
-Some types of businesses need state-issued licenses--for example, real estate brokers and salespeople must be state licensed.
+This usually involves filling out a form and paying a fee to your city, county clerk, or another official.
+Some types of businesses need state-issued licenses—for example, real estate brokers and salespeople must be state licensed.
 Be sure to obtain any licenses you need before you begin your business.

-Although not legally required, it’s always a good idea to set up a separate bank account for your business.
+Although not legally required, setting up a separate bank account for your business is always a good idea.
 Put all the money your business earns into the account.
 Pay your business expenses from this account and pay yourself from it as well.
-This makes business recordkeeping easier than if you use your personal bank account for everything.
+This makes business recordkeeping easier than using your personal bank account for everything.
 You should also use a separate credit card for business expenses.
-This can be a personal credit card you devote to business.
+This can be a personal credit card you devote to the business.

 How much insurance you need depends on what type of work you do and where you do it.
 If you work at home and aren’t worried much about being sued, your homeowner’s or renter’s policy may be all you need.
 You can also purchase in-home business insurance policies that provide much more coverage.
 Another alternative is a more expensive business owner’s policy (BOP).
 Such policies combine both property and liability coverage.

 Self-employed people often fail to do a good job with recordkeeping.
 But there is really no excuse for this.
 Readily available apps and bookkeeping software make business recordkeeping easier than it has ever been.
-For example, you can use smart phone apps to record receipts and to track your business mileage.
+For example, smartphone apps can record receipts and track your business mileage.

-When you’re self-employed your clients and customers do not withhold any taxes from your pay to send to the IRS as they do with their employees.
+When you’re self-employed, your clients and customers do not withhold any taxes from your pay to send to the IRS as they do with their employees.
 However, you’re not supposed to wait until Tax Day to pay all the taxes you owe for the prior year.
-Instead, you are required to pay your income Social Security and Medicare taxes to the IRS (and your state tax agency in the 43 states with income taxes) four times per year.
-These are called estimated taxes because you base them on an estimate of what your income will be for the year.
+Instead, you must pay your income Social Security and Medicare taxes to the IRS (and your state tax agency in the 43 states with income taxes) four times per year.
+These are called estimated taxes because you base them on an estimate of your income for the year.

 If you don’t pay enough estimated tax during the year, you’ll have to pay an underpayment penalty to the IRS.
 You could also have a huge tax bill due on Tax Day.
 There are various ways to calculate how much estimated tax to pay to avoid any underpayment penalties.